GoogleChrome/web.dev/src/site/content/en/blog/speculative-prerendering/index.md

 An initial implementation for prerendering that covers some of the previously discussed features is available as a
 [Chrome origin trial](https://developer.chrome.com/origintrials/#/view_trial/1325184190353768449)
-which will run from Chrome 94 to 98.
+which will run from Chrome 94 to 100 (Android only).
 Following are the [key features](https://github.com/mfalken/alternate-loading-modes/blob/chrome-origin-trial/same-origin-explainer.md) included in this trial.